plantacerium/plantacerium.github.io/src/content/docs/portfolio/open-source-calendar.md

 title: Open Source Calendar
 ---

-Your calendar for the next ten years, without distracting notifications, and with events and advanced edit and search.
+Your calendar for the next ten years, without distracting notifications, and with events and advanced edit and search features, ready for production.

 ## Steps
 * Create folder calendar and file next-ten-years.sh